In this Article

 The clothes you wear make a lot of difference.
 Wearing socks that do not have tight elastic but are supportive can help relieve postnatal oedema.

-When Should You Start to Be Worried About Postpartum Oedema
+When Should You Worry About Postpartum Oedema?

 Postpartum oedema is not a disease or sickness to be worried about.
 Usually, it goes down in a week’s time.
 Very rarely does the condition last for weeks.
-However, in the following cases, you may need to seek medical help.
+However, in the following cases, you may need to seek medical help:

 - Drink plenty of water